thiagobarrado99/teste-montink/README.md

     - Coupon max uses along with expiration date
     - Shipping cost rules
 - I followed SOLID standards and divided the code into different layers.
 (SOLID is not considered overengineering).
-- I decided on MariaDB instead of MySQL because its easier, free and open-source, but since they are interchangeable this project works on both.
+- I decided on MariaDB instead of MySQL because it's easier, free and open-source, but since they share the same codebase and syntax, this project works on both.
 - Though Node and NPM aren't required to run this project, it's a better approach for running a Laravel project locally since Node will handle the queues.
-- And lastly, I decided to not make the admin dashboard and the user frontend/cart on the same page, for both security and to keep common standards/design patterns.
+- And lastly, I decided to not make the CRUDs and the user frontend/cart on the same page, for both security and common standards/design patterns.